PauHPMCBR/LolDamageCalculator/README.md

 Although this program is a very faithful recreation on what happens exactly in game, there are some things that can't be taken into account (or are very difficult).
 Most of them are very slight issues that can just be ignored, tho.
 - Mana cost is not taken into account.
 - All healing and movement speed is ignored (irrelevant for damage calculations.
 Well, except for Hecarim...)
-- Crit chance is programmed as a 5 auto cycle.
-For example, with 40%, it is {CCNNN} (C for crit, N for no crit).
-Therefore, a single crit cloak / zeal doesn't do anything right now (only works in steps of 20%).
+- Crit chance is programmed as a 4 auto cycle.
+For example, with 50%, it is {CCNN} (C for crit, N for no crit).
+Therefore, a single crit cloak / zeal doesn't do anything right now (only works in steps of 25%).
 - Sudden impact doesn't check if an ability is a dash (will assume it always is).
 - Horizon focus counts as a permanent 10% damage increase (for everything)
 - Shadowflame does not amplify more DoT and Pet damage (all damage amplifications are 20%)